jpodolski/demos/README.txt

   - If it happens that you do like what you hear, this is just a fraction of around 200 scraps, song starts, and miscellaneous ideas, so let's get collaborating!

+In addition, here is what I would consider the 15 albums that most influence the kind of music I want to make.

+The Olivia Tremor Control - Dusk at Cubist Castle of Montreal - Coquelicot Asleep in the Poppies
+MGMT - Congratulations
+The Strokes - Angles
+Sufjan Stevens - Illinois
+Baths - Cerulean
+The Beach Boys - Pet Sounds
+Car Seat Headrest - Twin Fantasy
+The Beatles - Magical Mystery Tour
+The Shins - Chutes Too Narrow
+Simon & Garfunkel - Bridge Over Troubled Water
+Dirty Projectors - Swing Lo Magellan
+Tokyo Police Club - Champ
+Brightside - Now and Loud
+Radiohead - The Bends

 Thanks for checking this out, I hope we work together.